timhaintz/timhaintz.github.io/_drafts/draft-post.md

 We were doing some upgrades recently and we needed to run *ping -t*.
 A colleague asked if it was possible to add the date and time of the ping to the query.

-Below is the result of these queries using PowerShell.
+Below is the result of these questions using PowerShell.
 Adding a date/time for each requst and also running it for a pre-determined length of time.